zabenno/wireguard_api/README.md

 PS: Sorry if some instructions are missing.

 ## Agent Configuration
-The agent can be configured as both a server and a client with the following parameters.
+The agent can be configured as either a server or a client with the following parameters.
 ```yaml
 name: ""
 type: "client | server"